Is PTX Metals the cheapest entry into Ontario’s Ring of Fire?

 Despite huge moves in gold (“Au“) & silver (“Ag“), +39% & +48% in the past year — copper (“Cu“) & nickel (“Ni“) are indispensable, especially sources in N. America.
 I could write a book on the East, led by China vs. the West (U.S./Western Europe), but suffice it to say, relations are NOT good.

 China/Russia + BRIC countries are decisively moving away from the US$, a prime reason Au is soaring.
-Over time, a weakening US$ is good for all hard assets, like commodities.
+Over time, a weakening US$ is good for hard assets.
 Will the economic rivalry between East/West turn to military action?

 Even if war seems unlikely today, can manufacturers of EVs & critical infrastructure bet on no wars in the next 20 years?
 Canada is especially well-positioned to thrive in the ongoing commodities boom as the hunt for security of supply intensifies.

-Canada is a safe haven next to the U.S. market and accessible to Europe from the east coast & Asia from the west.
-It enjoys ubiquitous green hydroelectric power and has prolific deposits of Cu, Au, Ag, Ni, iron, zinc, lead, uranium & lithium, plus lesser concentrations of cobalt, REEs, platinum, palladium, chromite, titanium & vanadium.
+It’s a haven next to the U.S. market and accessible to Europe from its east coast & Asia from the west.
+It enjoys nearly ubiquitous green hydroelectric power and has prolific deposits of Cu, Au, Ag, Ni, iron, zinc, lead, uranium & lithium, plus lesser concentrations of cobalt, REEs, platinum, palladium, chromite, titanium & vanadium.

 That’s why Rio Tinto, Glencore, Teck Resources, BHP, Freeport McMoRan, Vale, Anglo American, Barrick Gold, Fortescue Metals, Sumitomo Corp., First Quantum, Boliden AB, South32, Hudbay Minerals, Ero Copper, Centerra Gold, Wyloo Metals, Taseko Mines, Imperial Metals & Juno Corp. are active across Canada.